Peptide Half-Life Tracking

 - Prepare clearer records for conversations with a clinician or pharmacist.

 The model is only as good as the inputs.
 Incorrect dose amount, unit, time, compound selection, or half-life reference can create misleading output.
-Keep the log accurate, and treat the output as educational context.
+Keep the log accurate to get the most useful visualizations.

 6. Common Mistakes